Applications for our 2024 community awards are now open. Please read more and apply below.

 The Sabrina Shannon Memorial Award is dedicated to the life of Sabrina Shannon, an inspiring teenager who died from anaphylaxis in 2003.
 In 2005, Sabrina’s Law was passed in Ontario, providing landmark legislation that has influenced policy across Canada and the United States.
 This award is made possible through an educational grant from TD Securities.

-Meet our 2020 winners, Akash Kothari and Aliya Guttman, who are dedicated students with a strong lifelong commitment to raising allergy awareness and educating others.
+Meet our 2023 winners, Benjamin Cruickshank and Christian Kennedy, who are dedicated students with a strong lifelong commitment to raising allergy awareness and educating others.